At the University of Ulster, Belfast, I was engaged in creative studies on a Textile Art Degree, when I was first introduced to handmade felt.

 Gallery & Studio

 My gallery and felt art workshop is located on the outskirts of Donegal Town in the North West of Ireland.
-Nestled in The Craft Village, I work among fellow artists and crafts people who work with a variety of mediums including paint, glass, gold, silver, and wool.
+Nestled in The Craft Village, I work among fellow artists and crafts people who work with a variety of mediums including paint, glass, gold, silver, yarn, paper & ink.
 There is also an award winning café which serves delicious freshly ground coffee, home made cakes and gourmet lunches.

 The Craft Village is surrounded by rolling hills, sheep and cattle, which makes it an ideal setting for my landscape art work.
 There is a charming courtyard and picnic area with free car & coach parking.